PeaceFounder/ShuffleProofs.jl/README.md

   - Proof generation matching Verificatum verifier specification
   - Compliant with Verificatum file format specifications

-- **Developer Experience**
+- **Developer-Friendly Design**
   - Clean implementation following [Haenni et al.](https://link.springer.com/chapter/10.1007/978-3-319-70278-0_23#citeas) pseudocode
   - Comprehensive test suite with high coverage
   - Type-safe implementation leveraging Julia's type system
-  - Readiness to integrate with Julia's high-performance computing ecosystem
+  - Readiness to integrate with Julia’s high-performance computing ecosystem via threading, distributed parallelism, or even GPUs.
   - Modular architecture supporting extension and customization

 The package implements state-of-the-art protocols according to the Verificatum verifier specification, with which Verificatum-generated proofs pass.
 The prover is implemented according to Haenni et al. pseudocode, which is mapped to the Verificatum verifier specification, so the created shuffle proofs are Verificatum verifier compatible.
 The Verificatum specification has been deployed in national-scale electronic voting systems in Estonia, Norway, and Switzerland, making this implementation suitable for aspiring production environments.